Addiction | 5 min read

 Opioids like hydrocodone have a significant risk of overdose because of their depressant-like effects on the brain.[1]
 When this occurs, breathing can slow to near-fatal or fatal levels.
 This is a risk on its own with hydrocodone, especially in high doses, but the risk is significantly higher if you mix hydrocodone with alcohol, which depresses the body further.

-Mixing hydrocodone and alcohol is extremely dangerous.
+Mixing hydrocodone and alcohol, even in a single drink, is extremely dangerous.
 Both of these drugs are central nervous system depressants, increasing the risk of overdose and life-threatening complications.

-Both alcohol and hydrocodone have similar effects.
+Alcohol and hydrocodone have similar effects.
 They cause feelings of euphoria and relaxation because they slow down central nervous system activity.
-Together, they can result in slowed or arrested breathing, reduced heart rate and blood pressure, unconsciousness, coma, and possible death.[2]
+Together, they can result in slowed or arrested breathing, reduced heart rate and blood pressure, unconsciousness, coma, and possible death from overdose.[2]

-An overdose is a significant risk of mixing alcohol and opioids like hydrocodone.
+A hydrocodone and alcohol overdose can happen quickly and with little warning.
 The signs of a possible overdose involving alcohol or hydrocodone include:[3,4]

 If you suspect someone has overdosed on opioids, alcohol, or a combination of the two, call 911 immediately.
 Tell the responders what substances you believe are involved.
 While you wait, try to keep the person awake and breathing, and lay them on their side to prevent choking if they vomit.